-CUL 265 - Culinary Seminar Prerequisites: CUL 110 In t
+CUL 265 - Culinary Seminar

 Description: In the Culinary Seminar, students will develop professional skills needed to market themselves in the workplace.
 They will be required to design personal portfolios and resumes, create self-marketing strategies and/or business plan.
 Topics of discussion will include business development skills including financial reconciliation; the use of technology in food service; "Green" techniques and strategies; labor planning and forecasting as well as inventory, receiving and storage.
 Guest lecturers and professional demonstrations will be included along with "networking" events.